FeralFlows/SedSim/README.md

 # <a name="Getting Started"></a>Getting Started

-The installation process is described in detail in the SedSim wiki, as well as in the SedSim user manual in the docs folder.
+The installation process is described in detail in the SedSim user manual in the docs folder.
 The basic steps are as follows:

 1. Open the main (macro) file (SedSim_Model.xlsm) and adjust specifications and settings.